Platform Overview

 Task and Priority

 The system has created several tasks including timer task, idle task, and flash task.
-Additionally, the Bluetooth protocol stack will create Bluetooth Controller task and Bluetooth Host task.
+Additionally, the Bluetooth protocol stack will create a Bluetooth Controller task and a Bluetooth Host task.
 According to the application requirements, one or more tasks can be created.
 Setting the priority of the application tasks between 1 to 4 is recommended.

 Task |